MPI-Dortmund/cryolo/source/tutorials/data_preparation_filament.rst

 * Place a filament box: Click with :kbd:`LMB` + Hold at the start of the filament.
 Then drag the mouse to the position where the filament box should end and release the :kbd:`LMB`.
 * Remove filament box: Hold :kbd:`Control` pressed and click with the :kbd:`LMB` inside the box you want to remove.

-You can change the box width in the main window, by changing the number in the text field :guilabel:`Box size`:
+You can change the box width in the main window, by changing the number in the text field :guilabel:`Box size`.
 Press :guilabel:`Set` to apply it to all picked filaments.
-For training crYOLO, you should the use a box width ~ 2x bigger than your filament width.
+For training crYOLO, you should the use a box width ~2x bigger than your filament width.

 If you have micrographs that do not contain particles but only contamination / ice you can add them to your training set by activate the checkbox in front of the micrograph.